Kempton Placepot tips: Graeme Rodway's selections for a £50,000 guaranteed pool

 Sign up to the Tote here.
 New customers online only. £/€10 minimum stake (if each-way then minimum £/€10 Win + £/€10 Place).
 Receive £/€30 Tote Credit within 48 hours of qualifying bet settlement.
 Seven-day expiry.
 Qualifying bet is the first racing pool bet added to the betslip.
 18+.
 Full T&Cs apply. begambleaware.org.
 Commercial notice: This article contains affiliate links.
 Offers are handpicked and come from operators that our experts have first-hand experience of.
 Opening an account via one of these links will earn revenue for the Racing Post, which will be used to continue producing our award-winning coverage of horseracing.

-- Hong Kong Racing tips: Jim McGrath with three tips at Sha Tin on Wednesday
+- Hong Kong Racing tips: Jim McGrath with three tips at Happy Valley on Wednesday

 - Wednesday's free racing tips: six horses to consider putting in your multiples

-- The Punt Acca: Richard Russell's three horse racing tips at Catterick, Chepstow and Lingfield
+- The Punt Acca: Laurence Morter's three horse racing tips at Exeter and Southwell on Wednesday

 - Spotlight Lucky 15 tips: four horses to back on Tuesday